guyera/Generalized-ODIN-Implementation/README.md

 # Generalized-ODIN-Implementation

 This is a (reproduced) implementation of the method described in [this paper](https://arxiv.org/pdf/2002.11297.pdf).
 Note that this implementation is not currently capable of perfectly reproducing the results published in the paper, though the results are close; the reason for this is unknown.
-If you would like to contribute, please see the contribution section below.
+If you would like to contribute, please see the "contributions" section in this README.

 ## Running the demo